 Best Date Bars Ever are two layers of a delectable oatmeal crust that are filled with a sweet date mixture then baked to vanilla/almond scented treat.

-I keep tackling recipes that I would have thought impossible for me o make – just a few years ago.
-It is so exciting when I get all done and the recipe works.
-I want to tell everybody about it.
-Especially a pastry type baked recipe like Best Date Bars Ever.
+I keep tackling recipes that I would have thought impossible for me to make – just a few years ago.

 The Best Date Bars Ever